fernandodsanjos/BizTalk.Transforms.LiquidTransform/README.md

 That means before one can use DotLiquid one needs to to serialize JSON or XML to a object.
 At the moment the component transforms all JSON and XML content to anonymous objects.

-Transformation works both on Receive and Send ports and also when mapping in Orchestrations.
+Transformation works both on Receive and Send ports and also when mapping in Orchestrations. <br/>When creating JSON output one must use the **CDATA tag** component in conjunction with the **StripCDATA** pipelinecomponent as creating JSON output directly is not allowed.
+Unfortunately it is not allowed to create JSON output inside Orchestrations.

 ### Installation